Houston Citizenship Attorneys

 How the Naturalization Process Works

-- Permanent residency in the U.S. for at least five years, or three years in some cases
+- Permanent residency in the U.S. for at least three or five years, depending on the category you are applying under

 - Residency in the state where applying for citizenship for three months or more